CollegiumXR/b8ExtrudePull/README.md

 For best results, extrude in the normal direction.
 However, you can always use 'Undo' ([Ctrl] + [z]) and choose a different approach.

-![Screenshot from 2019-06-30 16-55-58](https://user-images.githubusercontent.com/4047289/60398425-113abc00-9b58-11e9-8276-dea44e8c2d21.png)

-![Screenshot from 2019-06-25 11-47-30](https://user-images.githubusercontent.com/4047289/60088611-3f2a9580-973f-11e9-8b1d-5fdb163c8170.png)

-![Screenshot from 2019-06-25 11-47-35](https://user-images.githubusercontent.com/4047289/60088624-45b90d00-973f-11e9-8555-2ded79cc74dd.png)

 The add-on does not currently

 + reliably remove duplicate vertices
 + restore the object location and scale
-+ restore the 3D-cursor poosition
++ restore the 3D-cursor location

 you must do that manually.

 Note: The old "Remove Doubles" has been in v2.8x renamed to ([alt]+[m]) **Merge by Distance**:

+![Screenshot from 2019-06-30 16-55-58](https://user-images.githubusercontent.com/4047289/60398425-113abc00-9b58-11e9-8276-dea44e8c2d21.png)

+![Screenshot from 2019-06-25 11-47-30](https://user-images.githubusercontent.com/4047289/60088611-3f2a9580-973f-11e9-8b1d-5fdb163c8170.png)

+![Screenshot from 2019-06-25 11-47-35](https://user-images.githubusercontent.com/4047289/60088624-45b90d00-973f-11e9-8555-2ded79cc74dd.png)

 ![Screenshot from 2019-06-30 10-23-03](https://user-images.githubusercontent.com/4047289/60394273-02d1ad80-9b22-11e9-9358-06060fa418ba.png)